gagern/classfile/README.md

 e.g. by simply comparing the output to what `javap` prints.
 Don’t rely on the output format to remain fixed.

+Contrary to `javap`, this tool does not print the list of all constants up front, but instead inlines the constants directly with the methods.
+It also will mix in line number information with the lines of assembly code, and will even include source line content if the source file is availabel on the class path.

 Usage:

 ```sh